Register in the RDMM-Europe Registry

 The RDMM-Europe Scientific Advisory Committee (SAC) will review the submitted Seeding Grant applications.

 The clinician who submitted the Connection Application will be asked to establish a connection with the selected Model Organism Investigator.
-Following a successful connection, clinician and Model Organism Investigator will be contacted by the Project Management Office to sign a Memorandum of Agreement.
+Following a successful connection, clinician and Model Organism Investigator will be contacted by the Project Management Office.
 In addition, the model organism lab will sign a subcontract in order to receive the Seeding Grant of 20,000 EUR to functionally validate the new disease gene.

 A maximum of 20,000 EUR will be awarded for each Seeding Grant.
 Model Organism Investigators are expected to provide evidence that their lab is set up to do the work proposed in a timely fashion.
 Where the budget for the proposed work exceeds the Seeding Grant of 20,000 EUR, applicants are required to describe what work the Seeding Grant funds will cover and how additional funds will be garnered.